Jeff Caldwell High School Counselor

 *A situation that involves a perceived threat to the emotional well-being of students, such as may be precipitated by hate-crime graffiti or repetitive bomb threats

 Threat assessment is a behavioral approach to violence prevention that focuses on threats and other forms of student conflict before escalating into violent behavior.
-The threat assessment team uses a problem-solving team approach to evaluate the risk of violence posed by someone and intervene and resolve the issues that underlie the threatening behavior.
+The threat assessment team uses a problem-solving approach to evaluate the risk of violence posed by someone and intervene and resolve the issues that underlie the threatening behavior.

 The goals of threat assessment are to keep schools safe and to help potential offenders overcome the underlying sources of their anger, hopelessness, or despair.
 In addition, effective threat assessment provides school professionals with helpful information about a student's risks and personal resources.
 Among the other potential student risks that can be identified and prevented are suicide, alcohol and drug use, physical abuse, dropping out, and criminal activity.